 Projects that use R & SQL do not have feature parity with projects that use Python & SQL — R users will be able to create projects, share those projects with their team, can mix R and SQL together, and more, but do not have access to the same "no code" cells that Python users have.
-This means that Input parameters, Chart cells, Metric cells and Display tables don't exist in R projects.
+This means that Input parameters, Chart cells, Single value cells and Display tables don't exist in R projects.
 As such, we currently only recommend using R & SQL if you're an experienced R user.

 The full list of supported features can be found below.

 To create a project that uses R & SQL, choose the "R + SQL" option from the project creation dialog.